threerings/narya/src/as/com/threerings/README.txt

   a method in their parent, except for toString(), even though it's defined for Object.
 Ya got me...

-- 'protected' doesn't mean the same thing in ActionScript: it means that ONLY subclasses can access a field/method, other classes in the same package cannot access it.
+- 'protected' means something slightly different from java: other classes in the same package cannot access protected members, only subclasses may:

 Java            Class Package Subclass World private       Y     N       N        N